• Skip to primary navigation

 Quick {Unfermented} Korean Green Cabbage Kimchi: Yangbaechu Kimchi

 Ready in as little as 15-minutes, this quick Korean kimchi is delicious unfermented but may be left to ferment as well.
-Starting with Korean Gochujang paste and common green cabbage, this marinated kimchi is as quick as it is flavorful.
+Starting with Korean Gochujang paste [paid link] and common green cabbage, this marinated kimchi is as quick as it is flavorful.

 My husband and I love food and flavors from around the world.
 International flavors are really our “thing.”
 So, when our local grocery store started carrying Kimchi a few years ago, we immediately bought a jar to try.
 Before we knew it, it was gone.